 Because of their susceptibility to the cold, the space or range that manatees require is influenced by seasonal change.
 Florida manatees are considered to be somewhat migratory animals.
-Generally speaking, they are found in shallow, slow-moving rivers, bays, estuaries and coastal water ecosystems of the southeastern United States.
-They can live in fresh, brackish or salt water.

 In the summer months, manatees travel freely around Florida’s rivers and coastal waters.
 A few manatees may range as far west as Texas and as far north as Virginia (manatees have even been documented in Cape Cod, Massachusetts!), but these sightings are rare.
 Sporadic summer sightings in Alabama, Georgia, and South Carolina are relatively common.